ColDog-Studios/RootPlane/docs/roadmap.md

 **Planned:** Establish the shared control-plane foundation needed by every module.

-- Define platform administration and the always-multi-tenant hierarchy.
+- Document the AGPLv3-only licensing direction and the no-feature-gating commercial model.
-- Support IT and MSP tenants, including customer organizations and sites for MSPs.
+- Define the dedicated-instance-first tenancy model for IT organizations and MSPs, including customer organizations and sites.
 - Design authentication, authorization, tenant isolation, and audit needs.
+- Design modern authentication support, including local accounts, MFA, passkeys, OIDC/OAuth2, and SAML.
+- Establish PostgreSQL as the primary database and define stateless server behavior for future Kubernetes-style scaling.
-- Validate the dashboard authentication technology, including Better Auth.
+- Establish the React and TypeScript dashboard stack.
 - Define module lifecycle and first-party module boundaries.
 - Design the agent enrollment, identity, communication, and task model.
+- Establish the separate agent repository and cross-repo development workflow.
-- Prefer Go standard library packages only for implementation to reduce supply-chain risk; build shared code in-repo or as internally authored packages.
+- Prefer Go standard library packages where practical to reduce supply-chain risk; allow mature third-party packages where they are safer than custom implementations, especially for authentication, cryptography, database access, and protocols.
 - Establish a minimal Docker Compose development and self-hosting path.

 ## 2. Cross-Platform Agent Baseline